Did you hear that the FDA recently passed a pink pill for women (like a female Viagra) to help them get “in the mood”?

 Sex is an important part of life and has a myriad of health benefits, yet we are often reticent to talk about it.

-So, today’s Food as Medicine segment celebrates the health benefits of sex and gives you five natural ways to get and stay “in the mood” (some unconventional!).
+Today’s Food as Medicine show celebrates the health benefits of sex and gives you five natural ways to get and stay “in the mood” (some unconventional!).

 Here are the top 4 health benefits of having sex: